SumiSastri/dev-blogs/docs/clean-code/part2-code-editors-and-how-to-setup-eslint.md

 # Code editors and linting

 There are as many code editors as there are coding languages.
-Before code editors were developed, Notepad and TextEdit on Macs were used or vim - on the computer terminal.
+Before code editors were developed, Notepad and TextEdit on Macs were used or Vim - on the computer terminal.

 Modern code editors come with many extensions to help code writers write and edit code as well as check formatting and syntax.
 They also provide you with a linter, which is a tool that analyses your code and flags up errors, bugs, syntax mistakes and incorrect code constructs.